stackitcloud/terraform-provider-stackit/README.md

 To use the key flow, you need to have a service account key, which must have an RSA key-pair attached to it.

 When creating the service account key, a new pair can be created automatically, which will be included in the service account key.
-This will make it much easier to configure the key flow authentication in the [STACKIT CLI](https://github.com/stackitcloud/stackit-cli/tree/main), by just providing the service account key.
+This will make it much easier to configure the key flow authentication in the [STACKIT Terraform Provider](https://github.com/stackitcloud/terraform-provider-stackit), by just providing the service account key.

-**Optionally**, you can provide your own private key when creating the service account key, which will then require you to also provide it explicitly to the [STACKIT CLI](https://github.com/stackitcloud/stackit-cli/tree/main), additionally to the service account key.
+**Optionally**, you can provide your own private key when creating the service account key, which will then require you to also provide it explicitly to the [STACKIT Terraform Provider](https://github.com/stackitcloud/terraform-provider-stackit), additionally to the service account key.
 Check the STACKIT Knowledge Base for an [example of how to create your own key-pair](https://docs.stackit.cloud/stackit/en/usage-of-the-service-account-keys-in-stackit-175112464.html#UsageoftheserviceaccountkeysinSTACKIT-CreatinganRSAkey-pair).

 To configure the key flow, follow this steps: